 Areas of Research

-poetry, performance, humour, autobiography, World Literatures, North American Literatures, Canadian Literatures
+poetry, performance, authorship, writing, autobiography, stand-up comedy, World Literatures, North American Literatures, Canadian Literatures

-- Forthcoming.
-Guest Editor.
+- Guest Editor.
 “Metonymy, Poetics, Performance.”
 Journal of the Midwest Modern Language Association, 2018.

 - “Sincerity, Selfishness, and Comedic Timing.”
 Mosaic: an interdisciplinary critical journal 50.4 (2018): 145-161..

 - “Witness, Signature, and the Handmade in Rahat Kurd’s Cosmophilia.”
 Canadian Literature 232 (2017): 29-44.